 So for my eighteenth birthday, when I asked for a violin, I wasn't disappointed when my parents bought me my first DSLR instead.
 The gift seemed to be far more fitting than I had realized at the time.
 Thus ending my career as a musician and beginning what would become a deep love for photography.

-With the help and support of many friends and family, and especially my husband Eric who mentored me greatly and stoically suffered through my constant demand for critiques and criticisms, I've developed a craft that has brought me some amazing and life changing experiences.
+With the help and support of many friends and family who mentored me greatly and stoically suffered through my constant demand for critiques and criticisms, I've developed a craft that has brought me some amazing and life changing experiences.

-When I'm not taking or editing photos, I can be found working for the Los Angeles Public Library, relaxing at a coffee shop with my nose in a book, or at home with Eric and my three furbabies.
+When I'm not taking or editing photos, I can be found working for the Los Angeles Public Library, relaxing at a coffee shop with my nose in a book, or at home frantically editing.